ferrocene/ferrocene/ferrocene/doc/user-manual/src/targets/aarch64-unknown-nto-qnx710.rst

 .. note::

-    QNX only supports :ref:`x86_64-unknown-linux-gnu` and
+   QNX SDP only supports :ref:`x86_64-unknown-linux-gnu` and
     :ref:`x86_64-pc-windows-msvc` as host platforms.

+    Currently, Ferrocene only tests cross compiling from :ref:`x86_64-unknown-linux-gnu` to :target:`aarch64-unknown-nto-qnx710`.
+Compiling from :ref:`x86_64-pc-windows-msvc`
+    will be supported in the future.

     QNX does not support :ref:`aarch64-apple-darwin` as a host platform.
 QNX is deprecating support for :target:`x86_64-apple-darwin` as a host platform.